 However, when you wire money, the scammer keeps it, and you cannot get it back.
 It doesn’t matter what the money is for, whether an application fee, security deposit, or first month’s rent.
 You should not wire funds, even if a contract is involved.

 Scammers could be after your identity, not just your money

-If you feel you have encountered an apartment or house rental scam, feel free to file a complaint by calling 1-877-FTC-HELP or you can visit the Federal Trade Commission’s (FTC) online Complaint Assistant.
+If you have encountered an apartment or house rental scam, feel free to file a complaint by calling 1-877-FTC-HELP, or you can visit the Federal Trade Commission’s (FTC) online Complaint Assistant.

 For additional information on preparing to rent, read through our document library at LegalTemplates.net, where we equip people with the right tools to be their legal advocates.